mare888/AIOStreams/README.md

 #### Docker Compose

-Have a look at this post which contains a docker compose file with MediaFlow Proxy, and AIOStreams configured with Warp (to get around Torrentio blocks on some VPSs):
+Have a look att this post which contains a docker compose file with MediaFlow Proxy, and AIOStreams configured with Warp (to get around Torrentio blocks on some VPSs):

 - https://www.reddit.com/r/StremioAddons/comments/1icdnos/thinking_of_selfhosting_aiostreams_dont_bother/